YasmineBB/cycle-changes-tracker/README.md

 The target audience for this programme are:

-- Women who have changed their method of birth control as a means of finding the best option for them in terms of pain management.
+- Women who have changed or stopped their method of birth control as a means of finding the best option for them in terms of pain management.

 - Women who are starting birth control and want to keep track of their symptoms to see if the method is suited to them or whether they need to look at other options.